crixo/docker-TTG/README.md

 -  Dino sample

+Try all the steps using the [docker compose sample](05_docker-compose.md)

 ## CI/CD examples

 -  Deploy a docker app using azure webapp

 -  github + travis + heroku

+Try all the steps using the [deploy docker image to an azure webapp](06_deploy-image-to-webapp.md)